-New Flyer offers internet-based training modules, or e-learning, to its heavy-duty transit customers using a web hosted learning management system that stores and provides courses and maintains the training records of the students.
+New Flyer offers in person and internet-based training modules, or e-learning, to its heavy-duty transit customers using a web hosted learning management system that stores and provides courses and maintains the training records of the students.
 This technology allows students to be trained using consistent course content and delivery methods.
 In addition, courses are taken on an individual basis and on a schedule that fits the student's needs.
 Course offerings can include topics ranging from bus maintenance to driver self-defence training.
-New Flyer is also the exclusive reseller of Transit Academy, a subscription based service sold to transit customers offering maintenance, training and troubleshooting content in a variety of media formats.